 Name given to the tit of a female among mammals without taking into account the nipple.
 That is, it designates the entire fleshy part of the tits.

 The way in which it refers in some Spanish-speaking areas to the man’s nipple.

 Container used to artificially breastfeed babies.
 It is usually made of plastic or glass and is also known as a baby bottle.

 Silicone rubber in the shape of a nipple that is given to babies or children to suck on.
 It is also known as a pacifier or pacifier.

-In Mexico, there is an additional connotation when using the word mamila.
-Mexicans use the term to describe a conceited or arrogant person.
-The nipples are people who remain highlighting their high status, possessions or abilities.
-They are characterized by being haughty.
+Colloquially, the term is used to describe a conceited or arrogant person.
+Nummies are people who keep highlighting their high status, belongings or abilities.

 Cooking with a mamila, is the name of the YouTube channel of “cholita”, a Peruvian woman who makes videos preparing various dishes of Peruvian cuisine.